-Beginning in October 2020, you will be required to provide a Real ID license or identification card to fly on commercial flights and enter certain federal facilities unless you present a Department of Homeland Security-approved document.
+Beginning Oct.
+1, 2020, a Real ID-compliant driver’s license, permit, or identification card will be required to board commercial airplanes or enter certain federal facilities unless you present a Department of Homeland Security-approved document.
 Indiana residents who have not already made application for a Real ID should do so during their next renewal.

 Driver's License Types

 If you are under the age of 21 when you obtain your Indiana driver's license, your license is considered probationary.
 To obtain a probationary driver's license, you must meet Indiana’s age requirements below and have held a learner's permit for 180 days (approximately six months).
 You may also need a co-signer for financial liability and a log of supervised driving if you are under the age of 18 years old.

 Age Requirements for a Probationary Driver’s License

 If you have successfully completed an approved driver education program you must be at least 16 years and 90 days old to obtain a driver's license.